isomerpages/moe-yunengpri/_about-us/School History.md

 | --- | --- |
 |![](/images/old%20school%20torch%201.png)|![](/images/school%20field%201.png)|

+Through the years, Yu Neng Primary School has maintained the traits and virtues of its early founders.
+2015 will be a significant year for the school as it commemorates its 80th anniversary.
+With its rich history , strong foundation, values and beliefs, Yu Neng continues to grow and strive towards its motto of "Light Up and Shine".

 *   Mr Ng Sin Soo (1960 – 1983)
 *   Mr Chia Chee Fun (1983 – 1988)
 *   Mr Foo Don Wan (1989 – 1992)